AGCoL SyMAP Queries UA

 Annotation: one row for each species

 The keywords for the annotations of each species are listed; they can be different for each species.
-See Project Parameters for modifying the keywords shown.
+See GFF Attributes for modifying the keywords shown.
 The Anno Key Count can be modified at any time using symap (not viewSymap).

 2.2.
 Single genes columns